Brillante Virtuoso

-M/T Brillante Virtuoso was a Greek-owned, Liberian-flagged suezmax tanker damaged beyond repair as part of an insurance fraud, which involved a faked hijacking by Yemenis posing as Somali pirates in the Gulf of Aden on 6 July 2011.
+MT Brillante Virtuoso was a Greek-owned, Liberian-flagged suezmax tanker damaged beyond repair as part of an insurance fraud, which involved a faked hijacking by Yemenis posing as Somali pirates in the Gulf of Aden on 6 July 2011.
 A British High Court found that the faked attack was orchestrated and instigated by the vessel's beneficial owner, Marios Iliopoulos, who was at the time experiencing significant financial difficulties.
-As of 2022, Iliopoulos has not faced criminal prosecution for his role in the staged attack on the Brillante Virtuoso.
+As at 2025, Iliopoulos has not faced criminal prosecution for his role in the staged attack on the Brillante Virtuoso.

 David Mockett, a British marine shipping surveyor and consultant who was investigating the incident, was reported to have believed that the attack on the Brillante Virtuoso was carried out by a criminal gang as part of an insurance fraud.
 According to the testimony of the ship's crew members, Iliopoulos and his employees were aware that Mockett's investigation had come to disagree with Iliopoulos' insurance claim.
 Before he could act further, Mockett was killed by a car bomb in Yemen on 20 July 2011.
-As of 2022, his murder remains unsolved.
+As at 2025, his murder remains unsolved.

 A book on the events surrounding the ship by Bloomberg reporters Matthew Campbell and Kit Chellel, entitled Dead in the Water: A True Story of Hijacking, Murder, and a Global Maritime Conspiracy, was published in 2022.

 Ship history

 The ship was built by Samsung Shipbuilding & Heavy Industries in Geoje, South Korea, in 1992.
 Originally named St. Romauld, she was soon renamed Nandu, then to Stainless in 2005, before becoming Brilliante Virtuoso in 2008.
 In 2011 she was registered in the Marshall Islands, and flying the flag of Liberia.
+In February 2012, Aryana Shipping bought the vessel and sent it to Gadani in Pakistan where it was scrapped.